Syllabus

 Assessments

-CS 307 will use three types of assessments: homework, labs, and exams.
+CS 307 will use four types of assessments: homework, labs, exams, and a project.

-All assessment deadlines are listed on the landing page of this website.
+All relevant deadlines are listed on the landing page.

 Homework

-Throughout the semester, there will be a total of eleven homework assignments, administered through PrairieLearn.
+Throughout the semester, there will be a total of eleven homework assignments, which administered through PrairieLearn.

 To access PrairieLearn content, simply navigate to prairielearn.org and add CS 307.